More

 Golf attire means clothes that are generally available for purchase in professional's shops or similar.

-The Course includes the range, all practice areas and practice putting greens.
+The dress code for the Course includes the driving range, all practice areas and the putting green.

 To view Calcot Park's Dress Policy please click HERE